HolyTrinity777/sovereign-runtime-evidence/SECURITY.md

 Preferred reporting channels:
 - GitHub Security Advisory, if enabled for this repository.
-- Private email to the project security contact, if provided in the repository metadata or release notes.
+- Private email to the project security contact: kaiven2342025@proton.me

 Please include as much detail as possible, such as:
 - A description of the issue.